Deniz Gezmiş: Arrest and trial

 Their trial began on 16 July 1971.
 They were accused for participating in a robbery of the Emek branch of İşbank in Ankara, and the abduction of US soldiers.
 Gezmiş, Yusuf Aslan and İnan were sentenced to death on 9 October for violating the Turkish Criminal Code's 146th article, which concerns attempts to "overthrow Constitutional order".
 According to legal procedure at that time, a death sentence had to be endorsed by Parliament before being sent to the President of the Republic for final assent.
 In March and April 1972 the sentence was placed before Parliament and in both readings the sentence was overwhelmingly approved.
+The Turkish parliament voted to execute him in a multi-partisan vote with 276 votes in favor and 48 against.
 Prime Minister at that time was Nihat Erim.
 Some politicians such as İsmet İnönü and Bülent Ecevit opposed the sentence, but others, amongst them Süleyman Demirel, Alparslan Türkeş and İsmet Sezgin voted in favor of it.
 He and his colleagues within the AP (Adalet Partisi – Justice Party) gave votes in favor of the executions, shouting, "Three from us, three from them!" – referring to the right-wing Democratic Party politicians (including former Prime Minister Adnan Menderes), who had been executed in 1961 after the Yassıada trials.
 The Republican People's Party (CHP) appealed to the Constitutional Court in order to impede the confirmation by the parliament should be cancelled, and the Constitutional Court overturned the decision made by the parliament.
 But the Parliament again constituted and reaffirmed the death sentence.
 In attempt to stop the execution of Gezmiş and two other prisoners, 11 militants of the People's Liberation Party – Front and the Turkey People's Liberation Army, amongst them Ertuğrul Kürkçü and Mahir Çayan kidnapped three technicians.
 They brought the technicians to Kizildere where they were surrounded by armed forces on 30 March 1972.
 All in the group including the hostages, except for Ertuğrul Kürkçü, were killed in the ensuing firefight.
 Other actions to overturn the verdict were manifestations in front of the Grand National Assembly of Turkey and a signature campaign initiated by Yaşar Kemal and other Turkish intellectuals.

-On 3 May, President Cevdet Sunay signed the decision to execute Gezmiş.
+On 3 May, President Cevdet Sunay also signed the decision to execute Gezmiş.
 He was executed by hanging on 6 May 1972 in Ankara Central Prison along with Hüseyin İnan and Yusuf Aslan.

 His last request was to drink tea and listen to Concierto de Aranjuez, Joaquín Rodrigo's guitar concerto.

 Long live a fully independent Turkey.
 Long live the great ideology of Marxism-Leninism.
 Long live the Turkish and Kurdish peoples' fight for independence.
 Damned be imperialism.
 Long live the workers and the villagers.